ga-curriculum/men-stack-embedding-related-data-skyrockit/build-delete-functionality/README.md

     // Look up the user from req.session const currentUser = await User.findById(req.session.user._id);
     // Use the Mongoose .deleteOne() method to delete
-    // an application by the id supplied from req.params currentUser.applications.id(req.params.applicationId).deleteOne();
+    // an application using the id supplied from req.params currentUser.applications.id(req.params.applicationId).deleteOne();
     // Save changes to the user
     await currentUser.save();